Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Methodology

+With any systematic review, a potential concern with the application of the inclusion criteria is whether any two independent reviewers would apply the inclusion criteria in the same way.
+To assess this, two researchers independently screened a random sample of 5\% (n=52) of the titles and abstracts~\cite{Ratajczyk2016}, and we calculated the Prevalence Adjusted Bias Adjusted Kappa (PABAK) statistic to measure inter-rater reliability (IRR)~\cite{Byrt1993}.
+The calculated IRR coefficient of 0.846 indicated `almost perfect agreement'~\cite{Byrt1993}.
+Where differences (n = 4) were found, these were discussed and resolved.

+The second issue concerns coder drift, that is, the extent to which the same coder applies the inclusion criteria consistently over time.
+This can be an issue when a review takes some time to complete.
+To minimise this problem, our measure included reviewing the codes for the previous week and the coded content at the beginning of each week.
+This way, we minimised the danger of diverging codes' interpretation over time.

-\subsection{Data Collection}
+\subsection{Data collection}

-All matching studies were exported into Research Information Systems (RIS) format files and subsequently imported into Rayyan~\cite{Rayyan2022}, a specialised platform for systematic literature reviews, where the initial screening took place.
-As Google Scholar does not include abstracts when exporting results, its bibliography had to be imported on Mendeley for metadata lookup and then imported into Rayyan.
+The titles and abstracts for all identified studies were exported into Research Information Systems (RIS) format files and subsequently imported into Rayyan~\cite{Rayyan2022}, a specialised platform for systematic literature reviews, where the initial selection was performed.
+As Google Scholar does not include abstracts when exporting results, its bibliography had to be imported into Mendeley for metadata lookup and then into Rayyan.
 None of the database exports contained the full texts.
-As such, studies filtered in the first screening stage were exported from Rayyan into Zotero~\cite{Zotero}, which facilitated retrieval of the full-text PDFs.
+As such, studies filtered in the first screening stage were exported from Rayyan to Zotero~\cite{Zotero}, which facilitated the retrieval of full-text PDFs.
 Abstract and title screening was managed using Rayyan, while full-text screening was completed using Zotero.
-Not all full texts were available under open-access licences or through UCL's library; consequently, these studies were excluded.
-Further details on the volume of included and excluded studies are discussed in the results section.
-Studies were read and assessed using the eligibility criteria.
-Finally, results were exported into NVIVO using the RIS format, with content PDF and theme labels.
-At this point, we discovered that whenever a study contained multiple labels (themes), Zotero merged all labels into one, compromising the thematic assignment.
-To overcome this limitation, we developed an ad-hoc script~\cite{Github-litreview} to split merged labels.
-The extracted data and the full-text PDF were exported, using the RIS format, into NVIVO, where the full-text coding took place.
-Codes were initially based on, but not limited to, a Proforma, detailed in the next section.